Nissan Xterra: 2002 update

 For 2003 the front seats received additional adjustability with added lumbar support and in SE models the available 6-disc, 4-speaker AM/FM/CD audio system was replaced by a 6-speaker 300W Rockford Fosgate AM/FM/CD audio system with an 8-inch subwoofer that took up a small portion of the rear storage area.
-The last of the model year 2004 Xterras were manufactured in January 2005.
+The last of the 2004 model year Xterras were manufactured in January 2005.